top of page

 Ground cinnamon

-Rinse and cook the rice in the water on a slow flame till the rice is cooked through and all the water is evaporated.
+Rinse and cook the rice in water on a slow flame until the rice is cooked through and all the water has evaporated.
 You want the starches to remain to thicken the cream.
 Set aside.

-Add the cornstarch to the milk and cream, mix in the sugar and ground cardamom and bring to a slow boil using a whisk to mix in the corn starch.
+Add the cornstarch to the milk and cream, then mix in the sugar and ground cardamom.
+Bring to a slow boil, whisking to incorporate the cornstarch.
 Turn down the heat to a gentle simmer and whisk the milk mixture continuously till it is thickened to the consistency of heavy cream, about 10 minutes.
 You need to whisk continually so that the corn starch does not clump.
-When thickened, strain through a fine mesh strainer to remove any lumps that may have formed.
+When thickened, strain the mixture through a fine-mesh strainer to remove any lumps that may have formed.
 Add the rose water and mix in.
-Taste and make sure the flavors are balanced and you get hints of the cardamom and rose water.
+Taste and ensure the flavours are balanced, with hints of cardamom and rose water.
 Set aside.

-Chop the prunes and walnuts into small pieces and mix together.
-Keep the pomegranate seeds separately.
+Chop the prunes and walnuts into small pieces and mix them together.
+Keep the pomegranate seeds separate.

-To serve: I like to assemble the dessert right before serving to get the consistency correct and keep the nuts crunchy.
-Adjust the consistency of the cream mix to that of heavy cream, it sometimes tends to thicken due to the corn starch, and add the rice.
-Mix well and make sure the consistency is to your liking.
+To serve: I prefer to assemble the dessert just before serving to achieve the correct consistency and keep the nuts crunchy.
+Adjust the consistency of the cream mix to that of heavy cream; it sometimes tends to thicken due to the cornstarch, and then add the rice.
+Mix well and adjust the consistency to your liking.
 Pour into a bowl or small glasses or wine glasses.
-Top with the chopped nuts and fruit and pomegranate seeds.
+Top with the chopped nuts, fruit, and pomegranate seeds.
 Sprinkle a generous pinch of cinnamon and serve immediately.